machnic/template_juce_cmake_vscode/README.md

 (Note that you can also debug from "Debug" button in right-click menu of CMake Tools but you cannot use CodeLLDB debugger in this case.)

-#### (Optional) Setting JUCE version.

-The version of JUCE is v7.0.3 by default currently.
-Juce is located as a git submodule in `lib` directory, so you can switch the version by checking out in the directory like this.
+The version of JUCE is currently 8.0.1 by default.
+JUCE is located as a git submodule in `lib` directory, so you can switch the version by checking out in the directory like this.

 ```sh
 cd lib/JUCE